Helping Colleges Build Faculty Capacity and Civic Courage in Uncertain Times

 Designing writing rhythms, rituals, and expectations that support sustained intellectual contribution without overwork.

-(Flow Forward · Steady Strides · Writing Rituals)
+(Flow Forward · Steady Strides · Scholarly Systems Reset)

 Designing policies, practices, and cultures rooted in integrity, care, and civic courage—so values are lived, not just stated.